bwlewis/irlba/README.md

 for <b>I</b>mplicitly <b>R</b>estarted <b>L</b>anczos <b>B</b>idiagonalization
 <b>A</b>lgorithms.

-This is the new development repository (as of August, 2015) for the CRAN `irlba` package.

 Version 2.0.0 of the package is a major update that includes many changes, new features, and removal of some old features that did not work well.
 In particular, use of harmonic Ritz vector augmentation and the ability to